tarantool/doc/doc/tooling/tcm/tcm_access_control/tcm_ldap_auth.rst

 LDAP user permissions
 ~~~~~~~~~~~~~~~~~~~~~

-Permissions of LDAP users in |tcm| are defined by groups to which they belong.
+Permissions of LDAP users in |tcm| are defined by the groups to which they belong.
 You can map |tcm| administrative and cluster :ref:`permissions <tcm_access_control_permissions>`
 to LDAP groups on the **Groups** step of the configuration creation.